Tabular Data Generation Models: An In-Depth Survey and Performance Benchmarks with Extensive Tuning: Conclusion

 \section{Conclusion}

-We benchmarked extensively recent tabular data generation models on $16$ datasets with a strict $3$-fold cross-validation procedure.
-We first performed both a large-scale tuning experiment on a super computer from which we derived a reduced search-space.
-We then performed a quick tuning experiment that fits on a medium-size workstation.
-Leveraging these experiments we were able to provide several insights on the models while answering to three technical questions: \begin{enumerate*}[label=(\roman*)] \item is it worth optimizing the hyperparameters/preprocessing specifically for each dataset? \item can we propose a reduced search space that fits well for all datasets? \item is there a clear trade-off between training/sampling costs, and synthetic data quality? \end{enumerate*}
+We proposed a typology of state-of-art models for tabular data generation and we benchmarked five of them on $16$ datasets with a strict $3$-fold cross-validation procedure.
+The number of folds was limited to 3 because increasing it would have dramatically increased the costs and carbon footprint.
+We performed extensive large-scale tuning on a super computer from which we derived a reduced search-space.
+Moreover, we performed a limited-budget benchmark that fits on a medium-size workstation.
+Leveraging these benchmarks we were able to provide several insights on the models while answering to three technical questions: \begin{enumerate*}[label=(\roman*)] \item is it worth optimizing the hyperparameters/preprocessing specifically for each dataset? \item can we propose a reduced search space that fits well for all datasets? \item is there a clear trade-off between training/sampling costs, and synthetic data quality? \end{enumerate*}

-For the two first questions, Figure~\ref{fig:scatter_performance_comparison} is certainly the best summary: most models, including \textsc{t}ab\textsc{s}yn, benefit greatly from a dataset-specific tuning.
-But the whole tuning process is costly (time, money, energy, CO$_2$ emissions) and there is clearly a "diminishing return" effect.
-We conclude that, even for \textsc{t}ab\textsc{s}yn, a quick dataset-specific model tuning on a carefully designed search space as we did in Section~\ref{sec:hpsens} is enough to get most of the performance at the scale of a medium-size workstation.
+For the two first questions, Figure~\ref{fig:scatter_performance_comparison} is certainly the best summary: most models, including TabSyn, benefit greatly from a dataset-specific tuning.
+However, the whole tuning process is costly in terms of time, money, energy, and CO$_2$ emissions, and there is clearly a "diminishing return" effect.
+We conclude that, even for TabSyn, a quick dataset-specific model tuning based on the reduced search spaces we provide in~\ref{appendix:hp_search_space} is enough to get most of the performance at the scale of a medium-size workstation.
+We also recommend using a subset of the dataset for hyperparameter tuning.
+The obtained hyperparameters can then be used to train the model at full-scale.

-Regarding the trade-off question on the multiple considered criteria: realism, privacy, utility and costs, Figure~\ref{fig:radar_rank_all} and Figure~\ref{fig:radar_rank_all_light} confirm that if we do not limit the compute power, the two diffusion-based models \textsc{t}ab\textsc{ddpm} and \textsc{t}ab\textsc{s}yn are the most recommended solutions for tabular data generation.
-But with a fairly limited compute power, the performance gaps between models become quite narrow.
+Regarding the trade-off question on the multiple considered criteria: realism, privacy, utility and costs, Figure~\ref{fig:radar_rank_all} and Figure~\ref{fig:radar_rank_all_light} confirm that if we do not limit the compute power, the two diffusion-based models TabDDPM and TabSyn are the most recommended solutions for tabular data generation.
+Nevertheless, the performance gaps between models become quite narrow with a limited compute power.